misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

     $ vagrant plugin uninstall berkshelf-vagrant
     Uninstalling the 'berkshelf-vagrant' plugin...
     $ vagrant plugin install vagrant-berkshelf
     Installing the 'vagrant-berkshelf' plugin.
-THis can take a few minutes...
+This can take a few minutes...

 Create the MyFace Application Cookbook
 ======================================